futtta/autoptimize/readme.txt

 = 2.5.0 =
 * moved image optimization logic to a separate file.

+= 2.4.4 =
+* bugfix: safer way of removing extra cronjobs

+= 2.4.3 =
+* improved Google Fonts optimzation, praise to @nextendweb (of Smartslider3 fame)!
+* improved deferring of non-aggregated CSS when "inline & defer" is active
+* bugfix: extra ao_cachechecker scheduled jobs & improve scheduling logic
+* bugfix: some extra checks on vars to avoid PHP notices

+= 2.4.2 =
+* misc. improvements to image optimization logic
+* update PAnD framework to latest version to fix issues with notices not staying dismissed
+* patched JS minifying component to not break template literals as reported by Alex Kozack
+* bugfix for Google fonts subset concatenation by Rocco Aliberti, thanks!
+* bugfix not to remove querystrings if that option is not on in "Extra", kudo's to Diego Versiani for pointing out the inconsistency
+* tested and confirmed working with WordPress 5.0 (beta 5)

+= 2.4.1 =
+* bugfix for CSS minifier throwing a HTTP 500 error when a `}` is missing.
+* bugfix for slowness when iconv was used for multibyte string replacements (ditched iconv).
+* bugfix for occasional issues with broken/ missing </html> strings due to mbstring (also for multibyte string replacement) weirdness.
+* bugfix for wrong sizes in image optimization.
+* bugfix for Google Font subset getting lost in optimization.

 = 2.4.0 =
 * refactored significantly (no more "classlesses", all is OO), classes are autoloaded, tests added (travis-ci) by zytzagoo who deserves praise for his hard work!